-No. Summary of Submission Administration Comment Recommendation The Structure Plan area and surrounds contain primary, secondary, and local routes in DoT's Long Term Cycling Network (LTCN).
-As this is not currently an urban area the structure planning process provides an excellent opportunity to provide cycling connections within the precinct and to the longer-term cycling network.
-The submitted document provides little indication of LTCN integration such as Coogee Road to Tumbleweed Drive; Mornington Drive; Ranch Road (to Pinjar Road); nor does it show integration of non-LTCN pedestrian networks connecting to Sundowner Meander which is a logical pedestrian desire line to Banksia Grove Shopping Centre.
-The submitted TIA need to be updated as per the WAPC's TIA guidelines, with the inclusion of more detailed pedestrian and cycle networks and safe walk to school assessments for schools within the subject area.
-The absence of a cycle and pedestrian infrastructure map within the Structure Plan documentation makes it difficult (or open to interpretation) as to just what cycle and pedestrian infrastructure will be provided.
-It is noted that the Neighbourhood Connector B network has been oriented to minimize vehicle traffic along Nambi Parkway.
+No. Summary of Submission Administration Comment Recommendation urban area the structure planning process provides an excellent opportunity to provide cycling connections within the precinct and to the longer-term cycling network.
+The submitted document provides little indication of LTCN integration such as Coogee Road to Tumbleweed Drive; Mornington Drive; Ranch Road (to Pinjar Road); nor does it show integration of non-LTCN pedestrian networks connecting to Sundowner Meander which is a logical pedestrian desire line to Banksia Grove Shopping Centre. • The submitted TIA need to be updated as per the WAPC's TIA guidelines, with the inclusion of more detailed pedestrian and cycle networks and safe walk to school assessments for schools within the subject area.
+The absence of a cycle and pedestrian infrastructure map within the Structure Plan documentation makes it difficult (or open to interpretation) as to just what cycle and pedestrian makes it difficult (or open to interpretation) as to just what cycle and pedestrian infrastructure will be provided. • It is noted that the Neighbourhood Connector B network has been oriented to minimize vehicle traffic along Nambi Parkway.
 This results in a predominantly north/south network; however the main pedestrian/cyclist travel demand is likely to be towards the Banksia Grove Shopping Centre to the north-west of the structure plan area.
-It is noted that Item 10.1.3 of the TIA suggests good levels of integration via strong north-south and east-west links, however these are not well demonstrated.
-As foreshadowed in the East Wanneroo District Structure Plan, PTA (through METRONET) has undertaken further work to identify and refine the transit corridor needs and alignment through the East Wanneroo District Structure Plan (EWDSP) area, including Precinct 8.
-DoT advises that the City and applicant should liaise directly with Department Planning Land and Heritage to obtain advice on how structure planning should proceed while required updates to the EWDSP area being prepa the land owners actively pursuing such an opportunity; however, subsequent analysis found that this local centre would struggle to be commercially viable its close proximity to the Banksia Grove District Centre.
+It is noted that Item 10.1.3 of the TIA suggests good levels of integration via strong north-south and east-west links, however these are not well demonstrated. • As foreshadowed in the East Wanneroo District Structure Plan, PTA (through METRONET) has undertaken further work to identify and refine the transit corridor needs and alignment through the East Wanneroo District Structure Plan (EWDSP) area, including Precinct 8.
+DoT advises that the City and applicant should liaise directly with Department Planning Land and Heritage to obtain advice on how structure planning should proceed while required updates to the EWDSP are being prepared.
+It is important for the structure plan to comprehensively expl the land owners actively pursuing such an opportunity; however, subsequent analysis found that this local centre would struggle to be commercially viable its close proximity to the Banksia Grove District Centre.
 This is best demonstrated by the local centre at the corner of Tumbleweed and Viridia Drives struggling commercially."
 Part 1 and Part 2 of the LSP be modified by including a Local Centre site within the Precinct 8 structure plan area in accordance with the relevant provisions and requirements stipulated in State Planning Policy 4.2 - Activity Centres.
 That the ultimate locations and boundary configurations with final road designs for the local centre site be determined by the WAPC pending the outcome of an updated Transport Impact Assessment and consideration of relevant matters raised by affected landowners during future consultation.